 4. Yerba Mate Aids Digestion

-Yerba mate has laxative properties to aid elimination.
+Yerba mate has laxative properties to aid elimination and reduce bloating.

 Four Fall Flavors for Yerba Mate Posted on 30 Sep 09:28 , 0 comments

 Feeling snoozy with the sudden loss of daylight?
 Missing those warm days by the riverside?
 Here's a little something to warm your bones.
 Use a heaping tablespoon of raw cacao powder and a dash of cinnamon.
 Sprinkle them onto the loose yerba mate in your French press, or add them right to your mug if you're using a bombilla.
 Cacao and Yerba Mate go together like a happy old couple that's still in love.